 Brain Chase is one of the most amazing online summer learning programs available for kids.
-It’s the winner of the “Mom’s Choice Award” and has been touted extensively by none other than the New York times.
+It is the winner of the “Mom’s Choice Award” and has been touted extensively by none other than the New York Times.

 Six weeks of reading, science, and math are perfectly blended into a series of animated episodes that take children on a virtual, global treasure hunt.
 What is not virtual, however, is the treasure.
 Brain Chase buries a real treasure in a far corner of the world where it waits for a smart, hard working kid to solve the riddles and find its location.
 And Sisu gets to make the treasure.

 For the first year of Brain Chase (2014), this treasure was the Globe of Magellan.
-Gold plated continents on the globe must be pressed in the correct order to activate the secret compartment.
+Gold-plated continents on the globe must be pressed in the correct order to activate a secret compartment.
 This compartment holds a key which accesses a safety deposit box containing the $10,000 grand prize.

 Wooden handles on the globe wind the mechanism.
 The route of Magellan is the secret to finding the key.
 How does it work?
-See the video below.
+See the video.

-For more information on Brain Chase, go to www.brainchase.com.
+For more information on Brain Chase, go to brainchase.com.